Pension Bible

 • Pensions are not governed by a will.
 The expression of wishes filed with the pension scheme is what guides the trustees' decision on who receives death benefits.
 [The Pensions Regulator]

 This is factual information, not financial advice.
-If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.
+For personal recommendations, speak to an FCA-regulated financial adviser and check the FCA register.